 At the center of an ekklesia is God’s presence.
 God is the main character in the story of Scripture, and this story points us to God’s presence as the place of abundance.
 Psalms 16:11 says, “You make known to me the path of life; you will fill me with joy in your presence…” Too often, our church activities are event-driven or self-centered.
 Through an ekklesia we attend to God’s presence in community.

 Becoming like Jesus isn’t easy.
 This reality is especially true in a spiritually dark world that seeks to distort and destroy our lives.
 Jesus said that learning to live in God’s kingdom takes faith and practice.
 Jesus concludes his Sermon on the Mount, saying, “Anyone who hears these words of mine and puts them into practice is like a wise man who built his house upon a rock (Mt 7:24).”

 Our focus is not on growing a bigger church but building a better city.
-Our call as God’s people is to serve the city to help it flourish and thrive.
+Our heart as God’s people is to serve the city to see it flourish and thrive.
 The book of Jeremiah captures God’s love for the city and his call for his people.
 To those living in exile, he says, “Seek the welfare of the city… for in its welfare is your welfare (Jer 29:7).”
-The call of Jesus’ ekklesia is to serve the city so that God can channel his goodness to the people living there.
+The mission of Jesus’ ekklesia is to serve the city to bless the people living there.